jack-bradshaw/Shamir/README.md

 - Randomise the prime per installation.
 - Provide better descriptions when files are selected.

-### Disclaimer
-The GUI app is still in development and **must not** be used for production secrets.
-The format of the output files could change at any time until a production release is made, therefore backwards compatibility is not assured.
-While the cryptosystem has been unit and integration tested by the author, a thorough external security audit has not been performed at the current time.

 ## Licensing
 The APIs and the GUI app are licensed under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.